You Want To Be A Superhero?

 Supremely attractive but lacking a partner

-Fine dining = weird food in restricted portions
+Fine dining = weird food in small portions

-I can instantly fly to get ice cream I love
+I can instantly fly for the ice cream I love

 Nodding to women who never glance back